Visitors and Tourists ask – What Currency do I use in Uganda?

 What Currency do I use in Uganda? the Uganda Shilling the Official Currency

-If you visited Uganda in earlier times, you would need to acquire Cowrie Shells, later the Indian, and then East African Rupee.
+If you visited Uganda earlier, you would need to acquire Cowrie Shells, later the Indian, and then East African Rupee.
 Times and currencies in Uganda have changed.

 The Uganda shilling is a stable, convertible Uganda currency that floats against foreign Currency on the international market.

-The Central Banks of Uganda has created attractive banknotes that emphasize some of its culture and natural treasures, such as a mountain gorilla on the 50,000-Shilling bills.
+The Central Banks of Uganda have created attractive banknotes that emphasize some of its culture and natural treasures, such as a mountain gorilla on the 50,000-Shilling bills.